lukekivi/Distributed-File-System/README.md

 ## Setup

+1. Make sure you have access to UMN lab machines.
+2. Make sure you have [key-based-authentication](https://cse.umn.edu/cseit/self-help-guides/secure-shell-ssh) setup on lab machines.
+You should set it up so there is no password entry required.
-1. Make sure you have a current JDK, JRE, and `Thrift` installed.
+3. Make sure you have a current JDK, JRE, and `Thrift` installed.

-2. Download the application.
+4. Download the application.
 If you need a fresh version you can find it here:

 ```
 git clone https://github.com/lukekivi/Distributed-File-System.git
 ```

-3. Set the required environment variables:
+5. Set the required environment variables:

 ```
 export THRIFT_COMPILER_PATH=/<absolute path to thrift compiler>
 export THRIFT_LIB_PATH=/<absolute path to thrift java libs>
 ```

-4. If you want to run tests using our ssh scripts you will want to set these environment variables as well.
+6. If you want to run tests using our ssh scripts you will want to set these environment variables as well.
 The `DFS_USERNAME` should be the username you use to ssh into the machines you will be using.

 ```
 export PROJ_PATH=/<absolute path to>/Distributed-File-System/app